sashaDoubov/info-theory-blog/main.md

 The other major quality of the cross-entropy term is that our approximated distribution $Q_{\theta}$ should have high probability where $P$ has high probability. _However_, the forward KL does not heavily penalize those places where $P$ is low, but $Q_{\theta}$ is high (such as the spot between the two peaks of the red curve).
 This is called _mean-seeking_ behaviour.

-#### Reverse Mode KL
+#### Reverse KL

-We can do a similar decomposition to the reverse mode KL as we did for the forward KL:
+We can do a similar decomposition to the reverse KL as we did for the forward KL:

 $$